-One of the benefits of ancestral eating is that you avoid potentially harmful food additives like artificial colors, MSG, and artificial sweeteners.
-But even on a Paleo diet, it can be hard to avoid some fillers, thickeners, and additives.
-In fact, many common Paleo foods contain more additives than their Neolithic counterparts!
+However, even on a Paleo diet, it can be hard to avoid some fillers, thickeners, and additives.
+In fact, many common Paleo foods contain more additives than their Neolithic counterparts.
 For instance, commercial nut milks and coconut milk often contain thickeners like gums or carrageenan, while your run-of-the-mill grocery store whole cow’s milk is additive-free.

-Over the next few weeks, I’ll review the science on some of the most common additives, and let you know whether you should be concerned about consuming them.
-First up – magnesium stearate!
+In this series, I’ll review the science on some of the most common additives, and let you know whether you should be concerned about consuming them.
+First up—magnesium stearate.

 What Is Magnesium Stearate?

-Magnesium stearate is most commonly used in supplement manufacturing as a ‘flow agent,’ which helps ensure that the equipment runs smoothly and the ingredients stay blended together in the correct proportions.
+Magnesium stearate is most commonly used in supplement manufacturing as a “flow agent,” which helps ensure that the equipment runs smoothly and the ingredients stay blended together in the correct proportions.
 It can also be found in some cosmetics.

 Given the seemingly benign components of this additive, it’s a little surprising how controversial it is.
 There are a lot of misconceptions and inaccurate statements about it floating around the internet, and while I wouldn’t recommend consuming vats of the stuff (not that you’d want to), I think the concern over magnesium stearate is largely overblown.